Adillwma/BackupInspector/README.md

 </div>

 ## Introduction
 BackupInspector is a simple windows program that allows you to verify that your backup has completed and copied all files.
 BackupInspector checks the reference and target directories, identifying file matches, and presenting a comprehensive report, providing a handy one button to rescue all the uncopied files.
 This tool was born out of the frustration I experienced with various backup software applications failing to preserve all my files accurately.
-When used in conjunction with thew great [Cobium Reflector](https://www.cobiansoft.com/cobianbackup.html) and a straightforward batch file to copy the files, BackupInspector has proven to be the most dependable method for backing-up my data and double-checking the success.

 ## Table of Contents
 - [Installation](#installation)